← All posts

 The best legal AI systems will not be the ones with the most impressive demos.
 They will be the ones that make legal judgment visible, enforce review before legal effect, and keep draft output inside a real workflow boundary until a lawyer acts.

-That is why review boundaries matter more than model choice.
+Review boundaries matter more than model choice for that reason.